 Prior to the creation of the Christian church, there were ancient schools of esoteric knowledge that have taught in detail about the soul, its nature and condition in the body, as well as the practice of liberating the soul through self-awareness (Gnosis).

-In order to stop the true learning of the man’s soul and its self-knowledge, they used the action of one of the great devotees of that time, who is known under the false name Jesus, and used some of his words to create the Christian church.
+In order to stop the true teaching of the man’s soul and its self-knowing, they used the action of one of the great devotees of that time, who is known under the false name Jesus, and used some of his words to create the Christian church.
 “A Sermon on the Mount” as well as some of his non-forged words, especially in “The Gospel of Thomas” represent the greatest truth about the soul in this world.

-Everything else the Bible that we have today was forged by the rulers and turned to suit their goals: that the concrete self-knowledge of the soul is averted by the subordinate mentality of the sinner, the eternal “belief” projected in the Jewish God and the authority of the church institution.
+Everything else in the Bible that we have today was forged by the rulers and turned to suit their goals: that the concrete self-knowledge of the soul is averted by the subordinate mentality of the sinner, the eternal “belief” projected in the Jewish God and the authority of the church institution.

-The living truth testified by Jesus has turned into a religion, which even openly tells people that they are slaves.
+The living truth testified by Jesus has been turned into a religion, which even openly tells people that they are slaves.
 And people accepted it.
 Not everyone and not immediately.

 All those who have not been deceived were massively murdered and persecuted as “heretics”.
-Some later separated themselves as the Orthodox Church and managed to preserve something from the original teachings of Christ about the soul, but this is above all thanks to the innate Slavs mentality, and not just the ecclesial learning, the spirituality that comes from the very people who in spite of everything managed to understand something about the true teaching of Jesus thanks to the true monks, the vassals.
+Some later separated themselves as the Orthodox Church and managed to preserve something from the original teachings of Christ about the soul, but this is above all owing to the innate Slav mentality, and not just the ecclesial learning, the spirituality that comes from the very people who in spite of everything managed to understand something about the true teaching of Jesus thanks to the true monks, the vassals.

 The position of the soul in other religions